Britain stops U.S. pop singer's export of Jane Austen ring

 LONDON A campaign to prevent U.S. pop singer Kelly Clarkson from taking a ring owned by 19th century novelist Jane Austen out of Britain has raised enough money to save it, a museum said on Monday.

-The singer, who became the first contestant to win the TV singing contest "American Idol" more than a decade ago, bought the turquoise and gold antique ring at an auction last year for more than 150,000 pounds.
+The singer, who became the first contestant to win the TV singing contest "American Idol" more than a decade ago, bought the turquoise and gold antique ring at an auction last year for more than 150,000 pounds ($227,000).

 But Culture Minister Ed Vaizey placed a temporary export bar on the ring, which stops it leaving the country, and appealed for a British buyer to come forward and save it for the nation.